Ptkyr/Iconoclasts-NAS-Tech/tricks.md

 ## Fast bolt grabbing
 When you `Wrench` on the ground, Robin makes a wide arcing motion starting from behind her to where she may eventually grab a bolt.

-Wrenching from the air is a much faster option than the slow grounded wrench in almost all scenarios, some exceptions being locked bolts, and the bolt after you first meet Mina.
+Wrenching from the air is a much faster option than the slow grounded wrench in almost all scenarios, some exceptions being locked bolts and the bolt after you first meet Mina.

-This means that for most grounded bolts in the game it’s better to wrench them from the air by falling into them.
+For most grounded bolts it’s best to wrench them from the air by falling into them.

 ![](Media/fastwrenchgrabs.gif)